 Why it has never been filled is anyone’s guess.
 But when you are the only guard selected on the NFL’s 50th anniversary team, locking you out seems like more than an oversight.
 It seems ridiculous.

 How can a man selected as the best guard of the game’s first 50 years be told he wasn’t good enough to be canonized in Canton?
 Positioning was probably part of it.

 Guard is a position often ignored by the Hall, as the Chiefs’ deserving Will Shields has come to know lately.
-There are nearly twice as many offensive tackles (20) as guards (12) and although there are twice as many guard positions as centers, the latter has nearly as many Hall of Famers (8).
-So there was that hurdle to clear but, again, after 50 years of league history Kramer was named the only guard on the all-time team by the same group that votes on Hall of Fame induction.
+There are nearly twice as many offensive tackles (20) as guards (12), and although there are twice as many guard positions as centers, the latter has nearly as many Hall of Famers (8).
+So there was that hurdle to clear.
+But, again, after 50 years of league history, Kramer was named the only guard on the all-time team by the same group that votes on Hall-of-Fame inductions.
 He is the only member of that team not inducted.
-Why?